lorenzifrancesco/bibfixer/guide.md

 # Formatting the bibliography in the right order in BibLaTeX and plain LaTeX
 How many times we need to submit articles with manual bibliographies, because of some annoying old BibTex/Natbib packages that simply do not work in a plain manner, but nonetheless are the "way to go" of common journals?
 Wouldn't it be better if we had a tool just to do it last minute without worrying, after focusing on the article content, instead of the BibTeX errors and the correct order of the manual bibliography?
-This is the package for
+This is the package for you.

 ## Overview of the scripts
 ### Using BibLaTeX